SoulsTogetherX/Godot-Expo-Icons/README.md

 # Godot-Expo-Icons
-A simple godot addon that allows the usage of all expo vector icons.
+A simple Godot 4.3 addon that allows the usage of all Expo Vector icons, as of current to 2024.

 Source font files pulled from https://github.com/expo/vector-icons/tree/master